-A. Most apps use benefit-driven screenshots.
+- Most listings use benefit-driven screenshots.
 These show a screenshot of the app with the benefit of that particular feature written on the image.
 The image is in portrait orientation.
 If you need a tool to help you make beautiful app screenshots, then give App Institute’s screenshot maker a try

-B. Some apps do something similar but instead of using a screenshot to illustrate the feature, they use an illustration or photo.
+- Some mobile apps do something similar but instead of using a screenshot to illustrate the feature, they use an illustration or photo.
 These images can be landscape or portrait.

-C. Additionally, some apps just use plain screenshots, although they will often include at least one descriptive image (or video) at the start of the gallery.
+- Additionally, some mobile apps just use plain screenshots, although they will often include at least one descriptive image (or video) at the start of the gallery.

 Use a Video

-Both Google Play and the App Store allow developers to include a video on their listing.
+Both main app stores allow developers to include a video on their listing.

 However, there is a major difference in the way the video is displayed in each store.
-On the App Store, the video auto-plays while on Google Play users who click on a video will be taken to the YouTube app.
-This means many more people view the video on the App Store than they do on Google Play.
+On the App Store, the video auto-plays while on the Play Store users who click on a video will be taken to the YouTube app.
+This means many more people view the video on iPhones than they do on Google Play.

 Your video should be short.
 It should also contain captions that explain to the user what is happening as people often watch videos on their phones without sound.